Main content

 Consider the nature of your hair.

-Top tip: If your tresses are particularly thick and curly, we suggest trying Mizani’s Supreme Oil Satin Crème Moisturizing Hair Mask.
-Its formula helps restore natural softness, boost shine and improve hair’s condition for better manageability.
+Top tip: If your tresses are particularly thick and curly, we suggest trying Mizani’s Moisture Fusion Intense Hydration Hair Mask.
+Its formula helps restore vibrancy, boost shine, and improve hair’s condition for better manageability.

 When a cut is not enough, add color.

-If you do opt for the contouring technique, make sure to look after your tailored highlights with L’Oréal Professionnel’s Serie Expert Lumino Contrast range.
+If you do opt for the contouring technique, make sure to look after your tailored highlights with L’Oréal Professionnel’s Vitamino Color system.
 It’s designed to target highlighted hair and help contrasts look brighter.

 The next time you’re in need of a trim, reflect on these determinants rather than solely which styles strike your fancy.
 It is bound to suit you infinitely more, meaning that you (and your stylist) are guaranteed to walk away much more satisfied.